-In compliance with Connecticut State law the CTECS requires all students entering the 9th grade to undergo a health assessment.
-This health assessment must be completed by the end of the 9th grade school year.
-The CTECS will provide access to a free health assessment to any student whose parents or guardians meet the eligibility requirements for free and reduced price meals under the National School Lunch Program or for free milk under the special milk program.
-The CTECS may partner with various community agencies to make this free exam available to qualified students.
-It is the responsibility of the parent or guardian to request this service, in writing by November of the student's 9th grade year.
-Students may be excluded from entry into the 10th grade if not in compliance with this policy.
+CTECS will provide access to a free health assessment to any student whose parents or guardians meet the eligibility requirements for free and reduced-price meals under the National School Lunch Program or for free milk under the special milk program.
+CTECS may partner with various community agencies to make this free exam available to qualified students.
+It is the responsibility of the parent or guardian to request this service, in writing.